 Our supervised sessions are provided when there are more complex issues or a child is at risk of harm.

-This service is available as community contact.
+This service is available as community Family time.

 Please note: journeys outside of Sheffield will incur a charge.

 The sessions take place in a one to one observed setting.
 Observations are done by a team member experienced in observing and reporting.

 Family Time is observed at all times.
 There is another team member, usually an experienced children’s worker assigned to support and assist if required.
 The team member will only get involved if asked or needed and this will all be discussed and agreed prior to the session.